Entangled quantum probes for dynamical environmental noise: Abstract

 \section{Abstract}

-We address the use of entangled qubits as quantum probes to characterize the dynamical noise induced by complex environments.
-In particular, we show that entangled probes improve estimation of the correlation time for a broad class of environmental noises compared to any sequential strategy involving single qubit preparation.
-The effect is present when the noise is faster than a threshold value, a regime which may always be achieved by tuning the coupling between the quantum probe and the environment inducing the noise.
+We address the use of entangled qubits as quantum probes to characterize the noise induced by complex environments.
+In particular, we show that a joint measurement on entangled probes can improve estimation of the correlation time for a broad class of environmental noises compared to any sequential strategy involving single qubit preparation.
+The enhancement appears when the noise is faster than a threshold value, a regime which may always be achieved by tuning the coupling between the quantum probe and the environment inducing the noise.
 Our scheme exploits time-dependent sensitivity of quantum systems to decoherence and does not require dynamical control on the probes.
 We derive the optimal interaction time and the optimal probe preparation, showing that it corresponds to multiqubit GHZ states when entanglement is useful.
 We also show robustness of the scheme against depolarization or dephasing of the probe, and discuss simple measurements approaching optimal precision.

 The coherence properties of a quantum system are strongly affected by its interaction with the surrounding environment.
 This is often an obstacle to the implementation of quantum technologies, so that much effort has been devoted to study the system-environment interaction and to engineer decoherence in order to minimize its degrading effects \cite{Davies1976,Breuer2002}.
-On the other hand, the very sensitivity of quantum systems to external influence also provides an effective tool to characterize unknown parameters of a given environment \cite{Escher2011,Alipour2014} by exploiting {\em quantum probes}, as opposed to classical ones, usually bigger and more intrusive.
-Indeed, characterizing the dynamical noise induced by an external complex system is of great relevance in many areas of nanotechnology, as well as in monitoring biological or chemical processes \cite{Hanggi1995,Taylor2008,Mittermaier2009,Zhong2001}.
+On the other hand, the very sensitivity of quantum systems to external influence also provides an effective tool to characterize unknown parameters of a given environment \cite{Escher2011,Alipour2014} by exploiting {\em quantum probes}, as opposed to classical ones, usually macroscopic and more intrusive.
+Indeed, characterizing the noise induced by an external complex system is of great relevance in many areas of nanotechnology, as well as in monitoring biological or chemical processes \cite{Hanggi1995,Taylor2008,Mittermaier2009,Zhong2001}.
 Besides, it represents a crucial step to design robust quantum protocols resilient to noise \cite{Bylander2011,Zhang2007,AliAhmed2013, Almog2011,Banchi2014,Vasile2014}.

 The proper framework to address characterization by quantum probes \cite{Chin2012,Haikka2014}, and to design the best working conditions, is given by quantum estimation theory \cite{Paris2009}, which provides analytical tools to optimize the three building blocks of an estimation strategy: (i) preparation of the probe system in a suitably optimized state, (ii) controlled interaction of the probe with the system for an optimal amount of time $t$, (iii) measurement of an optimal observable on the probe.
 Overall, the ultimate precision for any unbiased estimator $\hat \gamma$ of a certain parameter $\gamma$ is bounded by the quantum Cram\`er-Rao (CR) theorem, stating that $\text{Var}(\hat \gamma) \geq [M H(\gamma)]^{-1}$, where $M$ is the number of measurements and $H(\gamma)$ is the quantum Fisher information (QFI), i.e. the superior of the Fisher information over all possible quantum measurements described by positive operator-valued measures (POVMs).